-In this section, we present a didactic example to show how BARL facilitates test-time generalization.
+Now we present a didactic example to show how BARL facilitates eest-time generalization.
 Consider the action space $\mathcal{A}$ that consists of three tokens, $\{0, 1, 2\}$, with one token generated at each timestep.
-The state is simply $s_{t+1} = a_t$.
-The objective is to repeat the prompt token three times consecutively within $29$ timesteps ($3^3+2$ is the minimal length of a sequence to include all unique triplets).
-The prompt token is $0$ or $1$ at training time, and $2$ at test time.
+The objective is to repeat the prompt token three times consecutively within $29$ timesteps ($3^3+2$ is the minimal length to include all unique triplets).
+The prompt token is $0$ or $1$ during training, which does not have coverage for $2$.
+After training, the policy is deployed, where we consider the prompt token of $2$ as the evaluation task.
 Episodes terminate when receiving a $1$ reward.
 This setup is illustrated in Figure \ref{fig_illu}.

-This synthetic task mirrors LLM reasoning, where the goal is not only to learn specific strategies (here, generating particular triplets) but also to acquire general problem-solving abilities, such as when and how to switch to new strategies.
-These capabilities are essential for handling distribution shifts between training and evaluation, a common challenge when developing effective reasoning models.
+This setup mirrors LLM reasoning, where the goal is to not only learn specific strategies (here, generating particular triplets), but also general problem-solving abilities, such as when and how to switch to new strategies.
+These capabilities are essential for handling distribution shifts between training and eval, a common challenge when developing LLMs.